Snifer/Student-Obsidian-Vault/README.md

 The objective was to create a vault as simple and accessible as possible, that's why it handles a simple task control and data logging, we plan to make this vault modular and add other functionalities over time.

+We avoided integrating many plugins or functionality such as Templater, Obsidian Database Folder or GTD Plugin for example, in order not to complicate the main use of the vault.

 Use PARA method for organizate the vault and content management, with posibility.

 Currently I generate spanish content about Obsidian on my [Youtube channel](https://youtube.com/sniferl4bs), previously created a note system based on Zettelkasten and the workflow of Ruben Loan.
 [Sistema de Notas - Zettelkasten (Obsidian Template)](https://snifer.gumroad.com/l/ylwkc)